mattcorey/indie-dev-sales/IndieDevs.md

 # Guidelines for Indie Devs

 **Deadline:** Due to the timing requirements of the sale, **I can no longer accept any submissions**.
-Any open submissions that simply require review or approval will be accepted once complete.
+Any open submissions as of the deadline that simply require review or approval will be accepted once complete.

 Dev's who are already on board:  **Please ensure that you've configured your discounts in AppStore Connect, or whatever store front you use!**